 Kendra Beitzel, Room 306

-Native Texan and Philadelphia raised, Kendra Beitzel now calls New York City her home of seven years.
+Native Texan and Philadelphia raised, Kendra Beitzel now calls New York City her home.
 By day she is a textile designer, and by night an avid painter, stitch artist and screen printer.
 Her artwork leverages strong repetition of patterns and natural elements that show our environments and experiences stitched together.
-Kendra has been able to blend her love of textiles and stitch into her work, and continues to grow as an artist with the constant inspirations and opportunities that New York City offers everyday.
+Kendra has been able to blend her love of textiles and stitch into her work, and continues to grow as an artist with the constant inspirations and opportunities that New York City offers every day.